jvns/rbspy-docs/content/_index.md

 profiling!
 It's a sampling profiler, which means it's **low overhead** and **safe to run in production**.

+`rbspy` lets you record profiling data, save the raw profiling data to disk, and then analyze it in a variety of different ways later on.

 ## Quickstart

 1. Download the latest release from [the releases page](https://github.com/rbspy/rbspy/releases)